 Finding Your Words for Now:

 Whether you call your self a writer or not, no matter.
-This three-hour workshop will give you tools to take what is confusing and beyond understanding and transform it so that you feel less overwhelmed.
+This three-hour workshop will support you to take what is confusing and beyond understanding and transform it into story, poem, or journal entry.
 Make something tangible out of your now.
 Find words to respond to our complicated world.
 Make art out of your life.

 * Strengthen your ability to listen to yourself and others.